sankhaMukherjee/sageMaker/README.md

 `make hpo`

+For HPO, you can consider running an EC2 instance in the background with the Falsk server that will allow you to describe the HPO status and other parameters within a neat format in a single dashboard.
+The current SageMaker HPO object allows one to constantly monitor the state of the HPO object through your own code, and it is entirely possible to do this.

+If you want, you will be able to deploy the best model directly after an HPO run.

 ## 9. Transfer Learning

 Sometimes, you dont want to start from scratch.
 You want to start from a previous model that has been trained.
 This will allow